Cyakat/furnace-on-a-stick/README.md

-# Fabric Example Mod
+# Furnace On a stick

-## Setup
+## Description

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Adds a furnace on a stick that smelts blocks in place or drops their items in world.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is under the MIT license.